 The end of each school year is a special time.
-It is a time when teachers and students celebrate achievements and their year together.
-This year, school was abruptly interrupted and most classrooms will not get back together again.
+It is a time when teachers, students, and families celebrate achievements and their year together.
+Teaching during a pandemic has put many activities on hold.
 But, students and teachers still need closure.
 This post is a collaborative collection of distance learning ideas for the end of the year.

 Thanks to everyone who contributed to the ideas, activities, and resources included in this post.